normhal/DCCppEX-Nextion-Controller/README.md

 What started out as a project to modify Dave Bodnar's original Nextion Throttle while trying to learn "C" and a bit of "C++" has turned out to be a Controller for both DCC++ and DCC-EX Command Stations using either Direct Serial or WiFi Connections, all based on the Nextion Display range.

-A basic requirement was that it would run on as many platforms as possible and thus use limites "Device Specific" features.
+A basic requirement was that it would run on as many platforms as possible and thus use limited "Device Specific" features.
 Arduino variants from an Arduino Pro Mini, up to ESP32 devices, STM32, and others, should be able to be used, with minimal design and feature restrictions.

 IMHO, the Nextion range of displays offer a great blend of features, performance and ease of use.
 Nextion ".tft" binaries are available for Basic and Enhanced Displays of 3.2, 3.5 and 5.0 inch sizes.
 Some experimental work has been done for the 4.3 inch variants if anyone is interested.
 In view of a previous (negative) experience, the Nextion HMI "Source" files are available on request.